gracegary/sixth-grade-book-project-1/src/pages/blog/2019-09-15-first-blog-post.md

 The next thing I knew we were walking on the sidewalk chatting away. " Then he flew away to-" I paused.    " Hey Blade, see that party over there?"
 I asked. " Yeah what about it?
 He asked.
 "Let's go to it, it'll be fun and it's so crowded no one will notice two more people."

 A few seconds later we were in the party and I had another crazy idea. " Blade, let's start kissing in the middle of everyone," I said. " It could be a way of thanking our hosts," I said. " Caitlyn, I like the way you think!"
 Blade said.
 We got in the middle of the living room and started kissing.
 We kissed for a while.
-We kissed until I heard a girl yell," Hey!
+We kissed until I heard a girl yell, " Hey!
 Who are you?"  " Um, great party!"
 I said.
 Me and Blade laughed and ran all the way to the stoplight.

 __